semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 - Always start the Y-axis from zero.
 - The axes should be clear to the user from the chart name.
 However, in cases where the chart name is not enough, you can denote the axes.
-- Don't use too many colors to represent values.
+- Don't use too many colors to represent categories.
 One color or shades of one color is enough.
-However, you can always highlight a value if necessary.
+However, you can always highlight a category if necessary.

 @## Appearance